jlucking2023/github.io/data_quality_rules.md

 Data quality in InsuranceLake is provided using Glue Data Quality rules managed in a per-workflow JSON configuration file.

-The filename of the data quality rules configuration file follows a similar convention of `dq-<Database Name>-<Table Name>.json` and is stored in the `dq-rules` folder in the `etl-scripts` bucket.
+The filename of the data quality rules configuration file follows a similar convention of `dq-<database name>-<table name>.json` and is stored in the `dq-rules` folder in the `etl-scripts` bucket.

 The rules have the same format as Glue Data Quality rules created using the visual editor (except for the JSON requirements around double quotes).